VirusPilot/stratux-pi4/README.md

   - select appropriate hostname
   - enable ssh
   - enable user pi with password
-  - Pi Zero 2W: enable and configure WiFi so that the Pi connects to your local network
+  - **IMPORTANT**: although Stratux is setting up its own WiFi credentials, it is mandatory to `enable and set up WiFi` and in particular `WiFi Country` in the **Raspberry Pi Imager configuration** because otherwise WiFi might not work at all (even more important for Pi Zero 2W so that the Pi connects to your local WiFi network)
 - boot your Pi with this image and wait until it is connected to your LAN or WiFi (this may take a few minutes after the first boot)
 - please note that the brightness values of the Pi Zero 2W LED are reversed so it will turn off as soon as Stratux has successfully booted